Out With The Old

-Many organizations struggle with replacing outdated software systems that no longer function efficiently.
+Many organizations struggle with replacing outdated software and legacy systems that no longer function efficiently.
 Even highly structured organizations such as NASA and the Federal Government struggle with legacy systems that are difficult to manage and do not integrate with newer software.
 Legacy systems refer to computer programs that are outdated and were created before wide-scale internet use, but remain in place because of vendor lock-in, the expense to replace them, or because of difficulty migrating data.

 IT professionals that understand the coding of these systems are retiring, and essential elements like the ability to enable mobile features didn’t even exist when these systems were created.
 NASA was forced to retire the Space Shuttle program due to its legacy systems, and although you may not be sending anyone into space, outdated systems can still significantly impact your business.
 In the private sector, it can put you at a competitive disadvantage if you are trying to wrangle with legacy workforce management systems from the 1980’s.